alejandrochang/StudyGuideNotes/node.md

 A piece of data being sent through a stream.

 34. Abstract (Base) Class
 A type of constructor you never work directly with, but inherit from.
-E.x streams
+E.x streams We create new custom objects which inherit from the abstract base class.

 35. Protocol
 A set of rules two sides agree on when communicating.
 Both the client and the server are programmed to understand and use that particular set of rules.